jbrubake/pcal/doc/ReadMe.txt

    Here are some guidelines that may be helpful for future maintainers of 'pcal' and/or 'lcal'.

+   In the descriptions below, substitute 'lcal' for 'pcal' as needed.

    Just before the new release:

       - Update all references to the release version and date in these files:

            - 'pcal.c'
            - 'pcal.man'

+        and/or

+           - 'lcal.c'
+           - 'lcal.man'

       - Generate the alternate-format help files: